feiglab/ProteinStructureEmbedding/README.md

-# Enhancing Protein Analysis via Transfer Learning with Graph Neural Networks
+# Accurate Predictions of Molecular Properties of Proteins via Graph Neural Networks and Transfer Learning

 ## Overview